GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 the missing axes.
 To keep compatibility with NumPy, dimensions of size 1 are treated like missing axes when broadcasting.

-Similarly, fields of lower dimension are assigned to such of higher dimension by broadcasting along the missing dimensions.
-To keep compatibility with NumPy, dimensions of size 1 are treated like missing axes when broadcasting.

 .. _output_storage_parameters:

 Output Storage Parameters